Wilfred Mott: Character history

-In a parallel world in "Turn Left", in which the Doctor died without ever meeting Donna, Donna wins a holiday for her family in the country, and Wilfred is thus not at his news stand at Christmas as otherwise depicted in "Voyage of the Damned".
+In a parallel world in "Turn Left", in which the Doctor died without ever meeting Donna, Donna wins a holiday for her family in the country, Wilfred is thus not at his news stand at Christmas as otherwise depicted in "Voyage of the Damned".
 Without the Doctor, the interstellar cruiser Titanic crashes into Central London, obliterating the metropolis in a massive nuclear explosion.
-Following the disaster, the United States pledges much-needed aid to the collapsing United Kingdom, prompting Wilfred to shout "God bless America!", though the anticipated aid is cancelled after millions in the U.S. are killed as a result of Miss Foster's selection of the U.S. as a breeding ground for the Adipose.
+Following the disaster, the United States pledges much-needed aid to the collapsing United Kingdom; Wilfred, trying to remain optimistic, remarks "God bless America!", though the anticipated aid is cancelled after millions in the U.S. are killed as a result of Miss Foster's selection of the U.S. as a breeding ground for the Adipose.
 Wilfred and his family are evacuated to Leeds with countless other refugees.
-They share an apartment with an Italian immigrant family, who initially annoy the Nobles but who Wilfred quickly befriends.
-References are made there to his military service: an Italian immigrant friend calls him "my captain" and salutes him as he leaves.
-Wilfred becomes distressed when his friend is taken to a labour camp when a new far-right government places Britain under martial law, noting, "that's what they called them last time," alluding to Nazi concentration camps during World War II.
+They share an apartment with an Italian immigrant family, initially annoying the Nobles, but the two families quickly befriend.
+This friendship is short lived, however, as Wilfred becomes distraught when Rocco and his family are moved from Leeds to a labour camp when a new far-right government places Britain under martial law; he notes "that's what they called them last time," alluding to Nazi concentration camps during World War II.
+A reference to Wilfred's military service is made in this episode, his friend Rocco calls him "my capitano" and salutes him solemnly as he is taken away.

-In "The Stolen Earth", Wilfred takes it upon himself to fight the Daleks, armed with a paintball gun, reasoning that shooting them in the eyepiece will blind them.
-The Dalek he attempts to blind dissolves the paint from its eyepiece, and states: "My vision is not impaired".
-He and Sylvia are rescued from the Dalek by Rose Tyler who destroys the Dalek and returns with them to their home to try to contact the Doctor.
+In "The Stolen Earth", Wilfred takes it upon himself to fight the Daleks.
+Armed with a paintball gun, he reasons that shooting them in their eyepiece will blind them, however upon doing so the Dalek effortlessly dissolves the paint.
+He and Sylvia are rescued from the Dalek by Rose Tyler, who destroys it and returns with them to their home to try to contact the Doctor.
 Due to Wilfred not owning a webcam, his computer can only provide Rose with one-way communication of former Prime Minister Harriet Jones' video conference with her militia of the Doctor's companions.
-Wilfred is impressed by Harriet, remarking he voted for her; only for Sylvia to remark he did not.
+Wilfred is impressed by Harriet, remarking he voted for her, only for Sylvia to reject this.
 He watches in shock as Harriet is exterminated by the Daleks on the computer.

-In "Journey's End" because Donna's memory was wiped, Wilfred sees the Doctor off on her behalf, and promises whenever he looks up at the stars, he'll think of the Doctor, whom he considers a very close friend and almost a family member.
-Against Sylvia's claims that Donna was just as good before travelling with the Time Lord, Wilfred stands his ground and compels his daughter to admit that the Doctor made Donna a better person.
+In "Journey's End" because Donna's memory was wiped, Wilfred sees the Doctor off on her behalf and promises whenever he looks up at the stars, he'll think of the Doctor, considering him a very close friend.
+Against Sylvia's claims that Donna was just as good before travelling with the Time Lord, Wilfred stands his ground and maintains to his daughter that the Doctor made Donna a better person.
 While he agrees to keep the Doctor a secret, he also promises to keep watch for him in Donna's place in memory of his actions.